mumdark/PoreMind/README.md

 ## Citation & License

-- Please cite this repository and the exact version/commit in publications.
+- If you use this tool in your research, publication, or other public work, please cite this repository and specify the exact version or commit used.
-- License intent: MIT-style permissive use (including commercial and non-commercial) with attribution.
-- If you require non-commercial-only terms, use a different license policy because MIT does not restrict commercial usage.
+- Commercial use is not permitted without prior written permission from the copyright holder.

 ## contact
 [mudark: Email](mailto:ningyan1212@gmail.com)